davewalker5/RC2014/Programs/LCD/README.md

 ## Static Message
 Character LCD controllers do not normally place the second display line immediately after the visible end of the first line in display memory.
 After writing `W` characters, the program sends command 192 (`0xC0`) to move the cursor to address `0x40`, the start of the second line.

+## Blinking Message

+The blinking-message program alternates display-control commands 8 (`0x08`) and 12 (`0x0C`).
+These commands change display visibility without modifying display data RAM, allowing the complete message to blink without being rewritten.
+The display is left enabled whenever the program is interrupted during its visible interval; if it is interrupted while blank, enter `OUT 218,12` at the BASIC prompt to restore it.

 ## Scrolling News Ticker